Feature: #89917 - Copy page access settings from parent¶

 There are casual scenarios where this can be useful to avoid additional backend administrator work:

-When having a top level page, backend admins use the access module to set a page
+On a top-level page, backend admins use the access module to set a page

 group owner and add TSconfig on this page to specify access details.
 A typical